 Instead of using a port that's specific to each app, all push apps use a generic port.
 An ApplicationID is required to identify where the pushed content is delivered on the device.

 You can write a server-side push app using any development language.
 Your app must perform the following functions:

 - Build a push request and send it as an HTTP POST request to the BlackBerry MDS Connection Service.

 - Build the push request in either the BlackBerry push format or the PAP push format.

-- In the push request, identify the ApplicationID on the device on which a corresponding client-side application listens (for example, the PORT field of the destination for the BlackBerry push format, and the X-Wap-Application-Id request header for PAP push format).
+- In the push request, identify the ApplicationID on the device that a corresponding client-side push-enabled app listens to.
+For example, the PORT field of the destination for the BlackBerry push format and the X-Wap-Application-Id request header for PAP push format.

-You can push data to individual users based on either their email addresses or their device PINs, to multiple devices that use the same email, or to groups of users created and maintained on the BlackBerry Enterprise Service.
+You can push content to individual users based on either their email addresses or their device PINs, to multiple devices that use the same email, or to groups of users created and maintained on the BlackBerry Enterprise Server.

 Last modified: 2015-06-11